 - Support for long filenames finally addresses the number one user complaint about earlier versions of MS-DOS and Windows.
-The new API support for long filenames requires developers to modify their applications, but there is an immediate and significant payback for the effort invested. - architecture to allow the concurrent use of different network systems.
+The new API support for long filenames requires developers to modify their applications, but there is an immediate and significant payback for the effort invested. - Network support relies on the new installable filesystem architecture to allow the concurrent use of different network systems.
 Support for multiple network connections means that users can simultaneously access different networks without suffering through a complex setup and configuration procedure.
-Network software providers can develop Windows 95 network support using an interface designed to allow the integration of multiple high-performance connections. - Users will see improved performance resulting from the implementation of the standard FAT filesystem as multithreaded 32-bit protected mode software.
+Network software providers can develop Windows 95 network support using an interface designed to allow the integration of multiple high-performance connections.

+Users will see improved performance resulting from the implementation of the standard FAT filesystem as multithreaded 32-bit protected mode software.
 Developers specializing in the support of new hardware devices will realize the benefit of the layered filesystem design as the effort required to implement new disk device drivers is significantly reduced.